v-hemanth/Modern-E-commerce/README.md

 # Project Demo Links
 The website can be viewed here: http://modernecommerce.centralindia.cloudapp.azure.com

+(Note: I stopped the Virtual Machine to save my azure credits and hence the website will not work).

 The project demonstartion video link is: https://drive.google.com/file/d/1hCUy93hFLmPTzaQgGudYVbPW7As6TQyo/view?usp=sharing

 # Modern-E-commerce